DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2023-03-11-e-wallets-ecommercecielo-en.md

 <aside class="warning">During Apple's implementation, there will be a reference to the ".CER" certificate, generated during STEP 1, to encrypt the data while communicating with Apple.
 In the integration flow DO NOT implement the process of decrypting the data returned by Apple as this work is done by the API E-commerce Cielo.</aside>

-## STEP 3.
-Integration with API E-commerce Cielo (decryption and authorization)
+## PART 3: Integration with API E-commerce Cielo (decryption and authorization)

 Authorization with the Apple Pay token happens in the same way as standard credit card authorization.
 However, instead of providing card details openly, the token received by Apple Pay must be provided, as in the example below: